-Devotions After Dark takes place the first Thursday every month at 10pm in the Student Center.
+Thursday Night Live normally takes place the first Thursday every month at 9pm in the Student Center.
 This is a meditative time of fellowship with God and each other that includes a short devotional time, and prayer.
 Four (4) of these count toward chapel credit each semester.